The Krull-Remak-Schmidt-Azumaya Theorem for idempotent complete categories: The Krull-Remak-Schmidt-Azumaya Theorem in Additive Categories

 \begin{proof} The proof follows the classical proof presented in \cite{WW}.
 We give some details for the reader's convenience.
+We will use the notations described in Notation \ref{notation-direct-sums-summands} for $X=\bigoplus_{i\in I}A_i$.

-(a) Supppose that $u_B:B\to X$ is a split monomorphism.
-Then there exists $J\subseteq I$ finite such that $(u_B,u_J):B\oplus X(J)\to X$ is not a split monomorphism.
-From Lemma \ref{lem:M+N=K+L} ii), it follows that $B$ is isomorphic to a direct summand of $X(J)$.
+a) Suppose that $u_B:B\to X$ is a split monomorphism, and fix a finite subset $J\subseteq I$ such that $[u_B,u_J]:B\oplus X(J)\to X$ is not a split monomorphism.
+From Proposition \ref{prop:finite-exchange-prop} it follows that all objects $A_i$ have the finite exchange property.Therefore, using Proposition \ref{prop:finite-exchange-prop-ds}, we conclude that $X(J)$ has also the finite exchange property.
+From Lemma \ref{lem:M+N=K+L} b), it follows that $B$ is isomorphic to a direct summand of $X(J)$.
 The conclusion follows from Corollary \ref{thm:ks-sd-locale}.